 Both Mali garnet and topazolite garnets produce a yellow green color.
 For Mali garnets, the yellowish green stones are the most valuable.
 Hydrogrossular garnets produce opaque light green gemstones that can imitate jade colors.

-As far as brilliance goes, you can expect green garnets to sparkle because of their high refractive index.
+As far as brilliance goes, you can expect tsavorite garnets to sparkle because of their high refractive index.
 This is one of the advantages they have over emeralds.
 The fire is best seen in light green and bright green hues.
 Dark green gemstones will detract from the brilliance.
 But if dark green hues are your thing, just be aware that's the trade you make.
 They still make gorgeous green gems.

 The clarity of garnets change within the species and varieties.
 Red garnets often have high clarity, whereas orange garnets have lots of inclusions.
 Green garnets fall somewhere between.
 Demantoid garnets are known for having interesting horsetail inclusions that give the green stone character instead of detracting.